-A driver failing to exercise due care to a cyclist in Nevada can be cited for a misdemeanor.
+A driver failing to exercise due care to a cyclist in Nevada can be cited for a misdemeanor if the driver is the proximate cause of a collision with a person riding a bicycle, an electric bicycle or an electric scooter.
 A first-time offense carries a fine of $250 to $1,000 and (in extremely rare cases) jail.
 Additionally, four (4) Nevada demerit points will be added to the person’s driver’s license.

-It is often possible to get Nevada traffic tickets reduced to non-moving violations, which carry lesser fines and no demerit points.
-Though violating NRS 484B.270 may be a minor offense, people who blow off paying their fine (or who do not hire an attorney to fight the ticket) will be slapped with a bench warrant for their arrest.
+It is often possible to get Nevada traffic tickets reduced to non-moving violations, which carry lesser fines/civil penalties and no demerit points.
+Though violating NRS 484B.270 may be a minor offense, people who blow off paying their misdemeanor fine (or who do not hire an attorney to fight the ticket) will be slapped with a bench warrant for their arrest.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about “not exercising due care to bicyclists” in Clark County and throughout Nevada, including how to build a defense, what sentences to expect, avoiding demerit points, when to seek a record seal, and more.
 Click on a topic below to jump directly to that section:

-- 1. Is “not yielding to bicyclists” illegal in Las Vegas, NV?
+- 1. Is “not yielding to bicyclists” illegal in Nevada?

-- 3. What are the penalties for “not yielding to bicyclists” in Las Vegas, NV?
+- 3. What are the penalties for “not yielding to bicyclists” in Las Vegas, Nevada?

 - 6. Will my auto insurance rates go up?